 I can’t thank our Yakama guides Arnold, Brian, and David enough for sharing their day and their stories with us and being such welcoming hosts.
 A huge thanks as well to Kari Darvill, who helped organize this trip, and to the other lookout lovers who joined me: Eric Willhite, Jeff Ruckle, Sara Santos, and Kari’s husband David Coates.

-I hope that in the future, others can visit these lookouts to see a wonderful piece of history and learn more about the Yakama people and their gorgeous lands.
+I hope that in the future, others can visit these lookouts to see a wonderful piece of history and learn more about the Yakama people, their culture and history, and their beautiful lands.

 Read more about the Yakama Nation and their history on their website.